D5173, 5173, 25023

 1977 has so far produced only one recorded passenger working, on July 26th 1977 working the 07.02 Perth - Edinburgh.

 1978 provided quite a variety of passenger workings, all recorded in August & September, starting on August 10th with the 09.38 Dundee - Glasgow Queen Street.
+Later this day during the evening 25023 was noted southbound at Perth with vans and was stabled the next morning (11th) at Perth.
 August 14th produced the 01.00 Glasgow Queen Street - Oban.
 The 19th witnessed three workings, the 11.03 Perth - Edinburgh and 12.50 return, closing the day with the 21.40 Edinburgh - Carstairs.
 The 23rd saw 25023 working the 12.55 Glasgow Queen Street - Oban and the 17.44 return, now accompanied by 27021.
 The next day (24th) 25023 returned to Oban with the 12.55 from Glasgow Queen Street.
 And finally for this hectic month 25023 on 26th worked the 12.23 Pitlochry - Birmingham New Street to Mossend Yard.
 The recorded passenger mileage for August was 718 miles.
 Two workings were handled during September 1978, on 7th the 16.53 Perth - Dundee followed by the 17.33 Dundee - Glasgow Queen Street.

 Two workings recorded in 1979 were the 08.44 Glasgow Queen Street - Dundee on August 30th 1979 and the 21.30 Euston - Fort William from Mossend Yard to Cowlairs Junction with 25002 on September 5th 1979.